truj/midica/README.md

 You write music with the easy-to-learn programming language "MidicaPL".
 You can use the same techniques like in regular programming, like:

+- Variables and Constants
-- Copy & Paste
+- Loops
+- Conditions (if/elsif/else)
 - Functions
 - Modules for code re-use
-- Variables and Constants
 - Code Comments

 You write your songs in plain text files using the text editor of your choice.
 Midica transforms these files into MIDI.